fuyuka3725/gmfss-onnx-directml/README.md

 Input video, or directory name containing two or more images, output interpolated video or image sequence.

+It can interpolate up to a resolution of 1920x1088.

 ### Example Commands

 ```cmd